 Figure 2 Immunohistochemical staining by the Envision method.
-(A) Steroidogenic factor-1 is positive in tumour cell nuclei (×400); (B) calretinin was diffusely positive in tumour cell cytoplasm and nuclei (×200); (C) h-caldesmon was diffusely positive in tumour cell cytoplasm and was positive in thick-walled blood vessels in the internal control (×200); (D) pan-cytokeratin was diffusely positive in tumour cell cytoplasm (×100); (E) B cell lymphoma-2 (BCL-2) was diffusely positive in tumour cell cytoplasm but negative in the peripheral muscular layer and blood vessels (×200); (F) Ki-67 was sporadically positive in tumour cell cytoplasm.
+(A) Steroidogenic factor-1 is positive in tumour cell nuclei (×400); (B) calretinin was diffusely positive in tumour cell cytoplasm and nuclei (×200); (C) h-caldesmon was diffusely positive in tumour cell cytoplasm and was positive in thick-walled blood vessels in the internal control (×200); (D) pan-cytokeratin was diffusely positive in tumour cell cytoplasm (×100); (E) B cell lymphoma-2 (BCL-2) was diffusely positive in tumour cell and blood vessels (×200); (F) Ki-67 was sporadically positive in tumour cell cytoplasm.